mikeybkats/angela-duckworth-grit/Notes.md

 p160

-- people that have prosocial and personal goals intertwined are more successful
+- people that have pro-social and personal goals intertwined are more successful

 p162